Calamity210/Garbage-Collection/docs/assembly/intro-to-asm-p2.md

 ## First Program

-From here on out it will be mostly programming breaks in between to mention or focus on a point.
+From here on out it will be mostly programming with occasional breaks in between to mention or focus on a point.

 The programs may look overwhelming, but I will try my best to go over them and break them down to the best of my ability.
 Go over them with diligence, and you should be good to go!